neuralmagic/sparsify/README.md

 ### Training-Aware

-A **Training-Aware** Experiment enables you to reference a dense model and a training set to create a sparsification recipe and apply it to your dense model; allowing you to sparsify any model.
+A **Training-Aware** Experiment enables you to train any dense model with your training set, to create a sparsification recipe and apply it to the dense model to sparsify it.

 **Attributes**
 Sparsity:**++++**